metametadata/clj-fakes/docs/user-guide.md

 (foo 100 200) ; => raises "Unexpected args are passed into fake: (100 200)"
 ```

-A fake is assumed to be called at least once inside the context.
-Otherwise [self-test](#self-tests) exception
+A fake is assumed to be called at least once inside the context; otherwise, [self-test](#self-tests) exception
 will be raised.
 In such case user should either modify a test, an SUT
 or consider using an [optional fake](#optional-fake):